Application Layer¶

 keybard_content (

-str) – JSON string content of the Keybard .kbi file.qmk_header_content (
+str) – JSON string from a .kbi file.qmk_header_content (

-Optional[str]) – Optional C header content from QMK color.h file containing RGB_* and HSV_* color definitions.adjust_lightness (
+Optional[str]) – Optional C header content with color defines.adjust_lightness (

 - Return type: